mvicens/typrod/README.md

 Ubicated as attribute solely on TPD containers, Typrod turns these into a repeatedly rendered element by `ng-repeat` that generates `$property` as local scope variable derived from each `tpd-data`'s item (adjusting `name` from possible alias to name and saving TPD formatted value in `value` property).

+If a serie of elements must to be repeated (instead of just nesting one), substitute this directive with `tpd-property-start` and `tpd-property-end` as [`ng-repeat-start` and `ng-repeat-end` do](https://docs.angularjs.org/api/ng/directive/ngRepeat#special-repeat-start-and-end-points).

 #### `tpd-label`

 Labels the attributed element.